GNOME/librsvg/CONTRIBUTING.md

 librsvg, and then compile rsvg-bench.
 We aim to make this easier in the future.
 Of course all help is appreciated!

+### Included benchmarks

+The [`rsvg_internals/benches`][benches] directory has a couple of benchmarks for functions related to SVG filter effects.
+You can run them with `cargo bench`.

+These benchmarks use the [Criterion] crate, which supports some interesting options to generate plots and such.
+You can see the [Criterion command line options][criterion-options].

 [coc]: code-of-conduct.md
 [gitlab]: https://gitlab.gnome.org/GNOME/librsvg
 [bugs-browse]: https://gitlab.gnome.org/GNOME/librsvg/issues